Set up an identity management server: SharePoint

 In the web wizard (within the web app) click Cancel/Skip.

 Initially, SSL will not be configured.
 Be sure to configure SSL or equivalent before enabling access to this portal.

-Launch SharePoint 2013 Management Shell and run the following PowerShell script to create a SharePoint Foundation 2013 Web Application.
+Launch SharePoint 2016 Management Shell and run the following PowerShell script to create a SharePoint 2016 Web Application.

-$dbManagedAccount = Get-SPManagedAccount -Identity contoso\SharePoint New-SpWebApplication -Name "MIM Portal" -ApplicationPool "MIMAppPool" -ApplicationPoolAccount $dbManagedAccount -AuthenticationMethod "Kerberos" -Port 82 -URL http://corpidm.contoso.local
+New-SPManagedAccount ##Will prompt for new account enter contoso\mimpool $dbManagedAccount = Get-SPManagedAccount -Identity contoso\mimpool New-SpWebApplication -Name "MIM Portal" -ApplicationPool "MIMAppPool" -ApplicationPoolAccount $dbManagedAccount -AuthenticationMethod "Kerberos" -Port 80 -URL http://mim.contoso.com

-Verify that the result of the CompatibilityLevel variable is “14”.
-If the result is “15”, then the site collection was not created for the 2010 experience version; delete the site collection and recreate it.
+Verify that the result of the CompatibilityLevel variable is “15”.
+If the result is other than “15”, then the site collection was not created the correct experience version; delete the site collection and recreate it.

 $contentService = [Microsoft.SharePoint.Administration.SPWebService]::ContentService; $contentService.ViewStateOnServer = $false; $contentService.Update(); Get-SPTimerJob hourly-all-sptimerservice-health-analysis-job | disable-SPTimerJob

-On your identity management server, open a new web browser tab, navigate to http://localhost:82/ and login as contoso\Administrator.
+On your identity management server, open a new web browser tab, navigate to http://mim.contoso.com/ and login as contoso\miminstall.
 An empty SharePoint site named MIM Portal will be shown.

 Copy the URL, then in Internet Explorer, open Internet Options, change to the Security tab, select Local intranet, and click Sites.

 In the Local intranet window, click on Advanced and paste the copied URL in the Add this website to the zone text box.
 Click Add then close the windows.